area9innovation/flow9/doc/gpt4.md

-# Initial prompt to teach GPT4 flow
+# Initial prompt to teach GPT4 flow9

-Flow is a functional programming language in the ML family, with typescript like syntax.
+Flow9 is a functional programming language in the ML family, with typescript like syntax.

-A *flow* program consists of modules.
-A module `example` is defined by a file named `example.flow`.
+A *flow9* program consists of modules.
+A module `example` is defined by a file named `example.flow9`.
 The convention is to use lower-case only filenames.

 Each module (file) can import any number of modules as dependencies.
 This is done